Online Stochastic Matching: New Algorithms and Bounds: Vertex-weighted stochastic I.I.D. matching with integral arrival rates.

-\textbf{Proof of Claim \ref{cl:c2}.} Consider the structure after breaking a cycle of type $C_2$.
+\begin{claim} After breaking a cycle of type $C_2$, the vertices $u_1$, $u_2$, $v_1$, and $v_2$ can never be part of any length four cycle. \end{claim} \begin{proof} Consider the structure after breaking a cycle of type $C_2$.
 Note that the edge $(u_2, v_2)$ has been permanently removed and hence, these four vertices together can never be part of a cycle of length four.
 The vertices $u_1$ and $v_1$ have $H_{u_1} = 1$ and $H_{v_1} = 1$ respectively.
 So they cannot have any other edges and therefore cannot appear in any length four cycle.
-The vertices $u_2$ and $v_2$ can each have one additional edge, but since the edge $(u_2, v_2)$ has been removed, they can never be part of any cycle with length less than six.
+The vertices $u_2$ and $v_2$ can each have one additional edge, but since the edge $(u_2, v_2)$ has been removed, they can never be part of any cycle with length less than six. \end{proof}

-\textbf{Proof of Claim \ref{cl:c3}.} First, we note that since no edges will be added during this process, we cannot create a new cycle of length four or join with a cycle of type $C_1$.
+\begin{claim} When all length four cycles are of type $C_1$ or $C_3$, breaking exactly one cycle of type $C_3$ cannot create a new cycle of type $C_1$. \end{claim} \begin{proof} First, we note that since no edges will be added during this process, we cannot create a new cycle of length four or join with a cycle of type $C_1$.
 Therefore, the only cycles which could be affected are of type $C_3$.
-However, every cycle $c$ of type $C_3$ falls into one of two cases: \begin{description} \item[Case 1:]~~ $c$ is the cycle we are breaking.
+However, every cycle $c$ of type $C_3$ falls into one of two cases: \begin{description} \item[Case 1:]~~$c$ is the cycle we are breaking.
 In this case, $c$ cannot become a cycle of type $C_1$ since we remove two of its edges and break the cycle.

-\item[Case 2:] ~~$c$ is not the cycle we are breaking.
+\item[Case 2:]~~$c$ is not the cycle we are breaking.
 In this case, $c$ can have at most one of its edges converted to a $2/3$ edge.
 Let $c'$ be the length four cycle we are breaking.
 Note that $c$ and $c'$ will differ by at least one vertex.
 When we break $c'$, the two edges which are converted to $2/3$ will cover all four vertices of $c'$.
 Therefore, at most one of these edges can be in $c$.

-Note that breaking one cycle of type $C_3$ could create cycles of type $C_2$, but these cycles are always broken in the next iteration, before breaking another cycle of type $C_3$. \end{description}
+Note that breaking one cycle of type $C_3$ could create cycles of type $C_2$, but these cycles are always broken in the next iteration, before breaking another cycle of type $C_3$. \end{description} \end{proof}

+\begin{lemma} After applying Algorithm~\ref{alg:CycleBreak} to $G({\HH})$, we have (1) the value $H_{w}$ is preserved for each $w \in U \cup V$; (2) no cycle of type $C_{2}$ or $C_{3}$ exists; (3) no new cycle of type $C_{1}$ is added. \end{lemma} \begin{proof} The proof follows from Claims~\ref{cl:cycleFw},~\ref{cl:c2}, and~\ref{cl:c3}.
+Notice that $C_2$ cycles can be freely broken without creating new $C_1$ cycles.
+After removing all cycles of type $C_2$, removing a single cycle of type $C_3$ cannot create any cycles of type $C_1$.
+Hence, Algorithm~\ref{alg:CycleBreak} removes all $C_2$ and $C_3$ cycles without creating any new $C_1$ cycles. \end{proof}